valyala/httpteleport/cmd/httptp/README.md

 httptp -inType=teleport -in=69.69.69.69:9876 -outType=teleport -out=rtb-server1:8345,rtb-server2:8345,rtb-server3:8345
 ```

 Great!
-What about the partner - it still requires a lot of internal network
+What about the partner?
+It still requires a lot of internal network
 bandwidth between his servers and `httptp` running at `10.10.10.10:6789`
 in his local network.